Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 Control register is inferred from the values of the MAC addresses passed to the driver in the allowed MAC addresses list.

-  - If all MAC addresses included in the allowed MAC addresses list are unicast then hash-unicast filtering is selected.
+  - If all MAC addresses included in the allowed MAC addresses list are unicast, then hash-unicast filtering is selected.
 This results in more unwanted frames being rejected.
-  - If all MAC addresses included in the allowed MAC addresses list are multicast then hash-multicast filtering is selected.
+  - If all MAC addresses included in the allowed MAC addresses list are multicast, then hash-multicast filtering is selected.
   - If the allowed MAC addresses list contains a mix of unicast and multicast MAC addresses, then hash-unicast and hash-multicast filtering is selected.
   - Broadcast filtering is selected if the broadcast MAC address `(FF:FF:FF:FF:FF:FF)` is included in the allowed MAC addresses list.

-If the allowed MAC addresses list contains a mix of broadcast, unicast, and multicast MAC addresses then broadcast, hash-unicast and hash-multicast filtering is selected.
+If the allowed MAC addresses list contains a mix of broadcast, unicast, and multicast MAC addresses then broadcast, hash-unicast, and hash-multicast filtering is selected.
 The local base station MAC address must be included in the allowed MAC addresses list if the application wants to receive frames addressed to it after calling the `TSE_set_address_filter()` function.

 The filtering is not perfect since the filtering hardware uses a hash table.
-Therefore, some frames with addresses are not included in the allowed MAC addresses list are still passed because the hash value for their MAC address is identical to the hash value of an allowed MAC address.
+Therefore, some frames with addresses not included in the allowed MAC addresses list are still passed because the hash value for their MAC address is identical to the hash value of an allowed MAC address.
 The hash unicast/multicast setting allows further reduction of the number of unwanted frames passed by both checking the MAC address against the hash table and checking the received MAC address unicast/multicast bit against the hash unicast/multicast setting of the filtering IP.

 The following function is used as part of the frame filtering